empathy-mp3/minecraft-suffering-AP/README.md

 - Mobs don't drop loot.
 - Portals take a full 10 seconds to go through.
 - You can't regenerate health.
+- Any fall distance deals fall damage.
-- Any fall distance kills you instantly.
+- Any fall damage kills you instantly.
 - You're slightly too large to fit in 2 block tall gaps.
 - You can't move while sneaking.
 - You move slower.